selinon/selinon/docs.source/development.rst

   make devenv

-Now you are ready to hack! 😎
+Now you are ready to hack!
+B-)

 Tests
 =====